mridul1024/fake-store/README.md

-# Fake Store Application
+# Todo Application

-An online store which is created with react and redux.
+An application to create tasks and striking them off when they are completed.

 ## Deployment